ulissigroup/GASpy/README.md

 [tasks](https://github.com/ulissigroup/GASpy/tree/master/gaspy/tasks) by
 [Luigi](https://github.com/spotify/luigi)) to automate adsorption energy calculations.
-For example:  We have a task to fetch bulk structures from the Materials Projec and then turn them into ASE atoms objects; we have a task that uses PyMatGen to cut slabs out of these bulk structures; we have a task that use PyMatGen to enumerate adsorption sites on these slabs; we have a task to add adsorbates onto these sites; and we have a task to calculate adsorption energies from slab, adsorbate, and slab+adsorbate relaxations.
+For example:  We have a task to fetch bulk structures from the Materials Project and then turn them into ASE atoms objects; we have a task that uses PyMatGen to cut slabs out of these bulk structures; we have a task that use PyMatGen to enumerate adsorption sites on these slabs; we have a task to add adsorbates onto these sites; and we have a task to calculate adsorption energies from slab, adsorbate, and slab+adsorbate relaxations.

-We use Luigi to manage the dependencies between these tasks (e.g., our slab cutting class requires that we have already fetched the bulk structure), and we use FireWorks to manage/submit our DFT simulations across multiple clusters.
+We use Luigi to manage the dependencies between these tasks (e.g., our slab cutting class requires that we fetch the bulk structure), and we use FireWorks to manage/submit our DFT simulations across multiple clusters.
 Thus, we can simply tell GASpy to "calculate the adsorption energy of CO on Pt", and it automatically performs all of the necessary steps (e.g., fetch Pt from Materials Project; cut slabs; relax the slabs; add CO onto the slab and then relax; then calculate the adsorption energy).

-To submit calculations, we create wrapper tasks that call on the appropriate sub-tasks, and then use either Luigi our our Python wrapping functions to execute the classes that you made.
+To submit calculations, we create wrapper tasks that call on the appropriate sub-tasks, and then use either Luigi or our Python wrapping functions to execute the classes that you made.
 For [example](https://github.com/ulissigroup/GASpy/blob/master/examples/calculate_all_adsorptions_on_surfaces.py):